Scarabaeus1031/NEXAH/RESEARCH/FINDINGS/README.md

 NEXAH enables:

-> **understanding where the system is and steering how it moves**
+> understanding where the system is
+> and **steering how it moves**

 Potential implications:

 - early detection of critical transitions
-- trajectory-based control instead of setpoint control
+- trajectory-based control
-- navigation between regimes instead of static stabilization
+- navigation between system regimes

 ---

-## 🧭 Core Perspective
+# 🧭 Core Perspective

 Classical question: